ikem-krueger/ikem-krueger.github.io/_drafts/2022-09-19-libreelec-optimizations-for-live-tv.md

 Disable Bluetooth, because it interferes with WiFi.

-Disable the colored bootsplash, because I don't like it.
+Disable the colored boot splash screen.

 The Raspberry Pi 3B+ is overclocked to 1.4GHz by the manufacturer.
 The Raspberry Pi 3B is clocked at 1.2GHz.
 I changed it to that.